rmunroe/appian-mongoDbConnectedSystem/docs/introduction.rst

 Project Info
 ************

 This plugin was created by me, `Rob Munroe <https://www.linkedin.com/in/robertmunroe/>`_, Principal Solutions Architect at `Appian <https://appian.com>`_.
 I have been in software development since the late 90s, have been at Appian for nearly a decade now, and before joining was an Appian customer.
+At my core I am a `programmer <http://threevirtues.com>`_ and I absolutely love to build things that others find useful, interesting, and saves them time.

 I have also been a fan of MongoDB since it first arrived in the late-00s.
 I feel that the speed and power of both Appian and MongoDB are a potent combination, and that both platforms pair very well given the strong support for JSON and dynamic data structures.
 Many customers have already integrated the two platforms using the standard `HTTP/REST Connected System <https://docs.appian.com/suite/help/latest/Integration_Object.html>`_, however I wanted to make it even easier to use MongoDB inside of Appian as well as take advantage of what the MongoDB Java Driver had to offer.